 "Tiara?"
 Serena reached up and touched it, "But I thought it was called a circlet.
 And what do you mean by the 'gem'?"

-"Technically it is called a circlet," said Luna, "but to Sailor Scouts it's always been called a tiara.
+"Technically it is a circlet, but to Sailor Scouts it's always been called a tiara.
 The gem on your tiara is enchanted.
 Every Sailor Scout had one.
 It's capable of giving off illusions.
 Since you're not wearing a mask, anyone could recognize you even in that uniform.
 The gem on your tiara creates an illusion to hide your identity.
 For instance, if your mother walked in right now, she would see a very different person or someone who looked like her daughter, yet had completely different coloring.
 Therefore, no one would be able to figure out who you really are."

-Serena had looked at the door, as if expecting her mother to walk in the instant Luna had mentioned her.
+Serena jerked her to the door, as if expecting her mother to walk in the instant Luna had mentioned her.
 Instead she looked straight back at the cat and flung out her arms.

-"I don't—" her hand connected with something hard behind her.
+"I don't—" her hand connected with something hard behind her at her waist.

 Turning her head, she saw nothing there.
-She turned again and looked at mirror, and noticed that there was something that was attached to her back bow tie.
+She looked up at mirror and noticed there was something that was attached to her back bow tie.
 Reaching behind her, she felt her hand touch something that felt circular.
 Reaching further back, she felt the handle of an object, tightened her grip around it, and pulled.
-She heard a dull snap as it came off the bow tie and she drew the object up before her.
+There was a dull snap and it came off the bow tie.
+Slowly, she drew the object around before her.

-It was long, nearly a foot in its length.
+It was long enough to fit two hands.
 The entire handle was pink and at the top was a gold moon crescent in which its tips extended to the sides.
 Except for the fact that it had no blade, it looked as if it could have been a sword.